Hand-holding an off-camera ELECTRONIC FLASH.

 EV - Abbreviation for Exposure Value (see below).

-EXIF - Exchangeable Image File Format.
-Data produced by a digital camera that becomes attached to each image made by the camera, including make & model of camera, date & time, image format (e.g. jpeg, tiff, etc.)and dimensions, color & exposure modes, shutter speed, aperture setting, sensitivity, focal length of lens, whether the flash was on or off, white balance, exposure bias, metering mode and camera orientation when the picture was taken.
+EXIF, Exchangeable Image File Format - Data produced by a digital camera that becomes attached to each image made by the camera, including the make and model of the camera, type of lens and focal length, date and time, image format (e.g. jpeg, tiff, etc.) and dimensions, color & exposure modes, shutter speed, aperture setting, ISO sensitivity, focal length of lens, distance to subject, whether the flash was on or off, white balance, exposure bias, metering mode and camera orientation when the picture was taken.
+Some EXIF Data can be added afterwards, such as photographer name and copyright owner.
+When you take a picture with your digital camera, your camera records that picture’s EXIF data into the image file.
+The data can then be used in a number of ways - to manager and organize your photographs, conduct image searches and reveal information about what went into taking that photograph.

 EXISTING LIGHT - The light that is naturally illuminating a scene without any additional light that has been added by the photographer.
 Ambient light and available light are two other terms that mean the same thing.